BioDAS/biodas.github.io/wiki/Main_Page.md

 What can I do with DAS ?
 ------------------------

-A number of sites and applications is available that are using DAS.
+Here are some examples of DAS-enabled websites and applications:

 -   IGB: <http://genoviz.sourceforge.net>